KIIP Seminars: Knowledge In International Perspective

 *Free of charge*

-The Vrije Universiteit Brussel and Professor Cornelis J. Schilt invite you to a lecture by Associate Professor Monica Azzolini (University of Bologna), entitled “Reimagining Hell: Life and Providence in the Underworld in Kircher’s Mundus subterraneus“.
+The Vrije Universiteit Brussel and Professor Cornelis J. Schilt invite you to a lecture by Dr Michael Friedman (Bonn University), entitled “On Epistemologies of Weaving and Texture in the Early Modern Period“.
 This lecture is part of the ERC lecture series ‘Knowledge in International Perspective’ (KIIP).

 Contact: nicolo.cantoni@vub.be and demetrios.paraschos@vub.be